 Case Study: A Rural Bank in India

 In India, over 830 million people, or around 70% of the population, live in rural areas.
-Access to basic services, such as banking and finance, can be a challenge for people living in these rural communities, especially when you live a long way from the nearest town.
-But without access to a bank account or basic financial services, many Indians are at risk of having their savings stolen, they cannot access loans to grow their business and are not able to receive government handouts, should they need them.
+Access to basic services, such as banking and finance, can be a challenge, especially when you live a long way from the nearest town.

 Our goal was to help Integra develop a new service for their rural customers, by leveraging their network of agents.
-This would allow Integra/i25 Rural to create a new revenue stream that could generate income for themselves and for their agents.
+Not only did this help drive engagement, it also added a new revenue stream to their retail locations.

 Project Delivery in Karnataka

 BuffaloGrid worked with Integra/i25 Rural to provide the BuffaloGrid service in 10 villages in the districts of Shimogga and Hubali rural Karnataka, South India.